Communist purges in Serbia in 1944–1945: Background

 At the end of 1944, Axis troops were defeated by the Red Army and the whole of Vojvodina came under the control of the Yugoslav partisan forces.
 On 17 October 1944, by the order of Josip Broz Tito, the Banat, Bačka and Baranja regions were placed under military administration.
 About the establishment of this military government, Josip Broz Tito said the following: "The liberation of Bačka, Banat and Baranja requires the quickest possible return to normal life and the establishment of the people's democratic power in these territories.
 The specific circumstances under which these territories had to live during the occupation, and a mission to fully avert all adversities inflicted to our people by the occupying forces and foreign ethnic elements colonized here, requires that, in the beginning, we concentrate all power in order to mobilize the economy and carry on the war of liberation more successfully".

-The partisan troops in Bačka had a very strict order, they had to "show the strongest possible determination against fifth columnists, especially against Germans and Hungarians".
+The partisan troops in Bačka had a very strict order, they had to "show the strongest possible determination against fifth columnists.

 The term "fifth column" is applied to the subversive and resistant forces and organizations left behind by a retreating enemy.
 The National Committee for People's Liberation and the Red Army had agreed on the necessary cooperation in due time.